Canadian Forum

 The Canadian Forum was a literary, cultural and political publication and Canada's longest running continually published political magazine (1920–2000).

 History and profile

-Canadian Forum was founded on 14 May 1920 at the University of Toronto as a forum for political and cultural ideas.
+The Canadian Forum, A Monthly Journal of Literature and Public Affairs, was founded on 14 May 1920 at the University of Toronto as a forum for political and cultural ideas.
 Its first directors were G. E. Jackson, chairman, Barker Fairley, literary editor, C. B. Sissons, political editor, Peter Sandiford, business manager and Huntly Gordon, press editor.

 Throughout its publishing run it was Canadian nationalist and progressive in outlook.

-The magazine was published monthly.
-As a cultural and literary publication it published the artistic works of the Group of Seven and Frank Carmichael as well as poetry and short stories by Irving Layton, Earle Birney, A. J. M. Smith, Harold Standish, Helen Weinzweig, Margaret Atwood and Al Purdy.

 Politically, it was a forum for thinkers such as Frank Underhill, F. R. Scott, Ramsay Cook, Mel Watkins, John Alan Lee, Eugene Forsey and Robert Fulford.
+Poetry and short stories by Irving Layton, Earle Birney, A. J. M. Smith, Helen Weinzweig, Margaret Atwood, Al Purdy and E. J. Pratt, appeared as well as editorials, reviews and articles discussing art and artists, sometimes written by the artists themselves, such as A. Y. Jackson, or Lawren Harris.
+J. E. H. MacDonald and Bertram Brooker even contributed their poetry.
+From 1928 on, critic Robert Ayre began to contribute reviews.